 Tired of Hot Flashes?
 Here’s What You Can Do About Them

 80% of women will experience hot flashes, flushing, and night sweats as they transition through the menopausal years.
 The medical community refers to these symptoms as vasomotor symptoms or VMS.
-The hypothalamus triggers hot flashes and night sweats in the brain to release heat built up in the body in response to a surge of adrenaline, one of our stress hormones.
-While the sudden drop in estrogen is thought to be the primary trigger of the cascade that causes a hot flash, high cortisol, low cortisol, low progesterone, or low serotonin can also be drivers for hot flashes.
+The hypothalamus triggers hot flashes and night sweats to release heat built up in the body in response to a surge of adrenaline, one of our stress hormones.
+While the sudden drop in estrogen is thought to be the primary trigger of the cascade that causes a hot flash, high cortisol, low cortisol, low progesterone, or low serotonin can also be contributing factors.

 On average, hot flashes and night sweats last 7.4 years and can begin five years before the onset of menopause.
 Recent research suggests that the severity of hot flashes and night sweats (rather than frequency) is associated with an increased risk of cardiovascular disease.[1]